On this page:

 Rainfall on, and evaporation from, major storages are reported as inflows and outflows respectively.
 These are estimated based on local rainfall and evaporation data, and the surface area of the storages.

-Catchment inflow less regulated releases is a measure of the change in storage during the year (excluding that from rainfall and evaporation).
-It can be negative, in the event that the storage is drawn down during the year.
+Change in storage during the year (excluding that from rainfall and evaporation) is measured through catchment inflow less regulated releases.
+It can be negative if the storage is drawn down during the year.

 In general, only on-stream storages with a total capacity of more than 1,000 ML are included in the water balance.
 Smaller storages are important locally, but generally not material to the total volume of water at a basin scale.